- The Washington Times - Wednesday, October 22, 2025

 “Even as consumers face higher prices for food, they continue to leave room in their budgets for chocolate and candy, meaning that the category is strong, vibrant and growing,” said Carly Schildhaus, a spokesperson for the association.

-At least part of the industry’s growing profit comes from post-pandemic inflation.
-Sugar and cocoa prices have surged in recent years due to bad weather patterns for crops and rising labor, manufacturing and shipping costs.
+At least part of the industry’s growing profit comes from pandemic inflation.
+Sugar and cocoa prices have surged in recent years because of bad weather patterns for crops and rising labor, manufacturing and shipping costs.

 “I know chocolate generally is way up, so any Halloween candy with chocolate will definitely be more expensive,” said Edgar Dworsky, founder of the website Consumer World, which has tracked inflation in consumer food prices since 1995.